What is it?

 - Gain an idea of the feasibility of the business or idea – only if others see it viable and believe the potential, will they crowdfund it

 - Feedback can be received at the same time

 - You may spend time applying to the plaftorms and not result in any finance being raised

-- Dependent on interest in the business or idea, hence much activity may be required before asking for this source of finance, to create an interest
+- Dependent on interest in the business or idea, hence much activity to create interest, may be required before asking for this source of finance

 - Failed projects could harm your reputation

 - Incorrect rewards and returns can mean too much of the business is given away